What is a Medical Records Technician?

 What is the workplace of a Medical Records Technician like?

 The medical records technician is typically a full-time position in an office environment.
-He or she can work in medical settings such as: hospitals, medical practices, clinics, and state or local health departments.
+Technicians can work in medical settings such as hospitals, medical practices, clinics, and state or local health departments.

 Medical Records Technicians are also known as: